 Do not take Cambia:

-Before you take Cambia, tell your healthcare provider about all your medical conditions, including if you:
+Before taking Cambia, tell your healthcare provider about all of your medical conditions, including if you:

 Especially tell your doctor if you take: